Close Alert Banner

 How should my child handle a bully?

 Although bullying is not accepted in our schools, it does happen.
-It is important for students to assert themselves and try to resolve the situation.
+It is important for students to assert themselves by speaking to try to resolve the situation.
 Students should always use their words to solve problems, and not resort to violence.
 When dealing with a bully, students are encouraged to remember the acronym PAL:

 • P - pick a friend;